Genryux/dreamy/PLATFORM_RESTRICTIONS_SUMMARY.md

-# Platform Restrictions Implementation Summary
+# Platform Restrictions

-## ✅ **Successfully Implemented Platform-Based Access Control**

-Your Laravel application now has complete platform separation between Desktop and Web access!
+This application features full platform separation between Desktop and Web access, ensuring optimized performance, tailored user experiences, and independent management for each platform.

 ---

-## 🔧 **What Was Implemented:**
+## **Key Features:**

 ### **1. Platform Detection Middleware**
 - **`DetectPlatform.php`** - Detects if request is from Electron desktop app